 In early 2015, the FCC ruled to classify broadband internet access as a telecommunications service, applying the Title II common carrier status to all ISPs.
 This signed into law internet access in the U.S. as a public utility like electricity or access to water, not an optional luxury item.
 Lawsuits filed against the FCC claimed the act was an overreach, but the change was upheld by a U.S. Court of Appeals vote in 2016.

 Title II Repeal Process

-The 2017 transition to the Trump administration brought in a new FCC commissioner, Ajit Pai.
+The 2017 transition to the Trump facilitated the long-standing agenda of FCC commissioner, Ajit Pai.
 One of the first announcements Pai made was his intent to end the utility-style regulatory approach to the internet and establish it as an information service, not a public utility.
 This move will allow ISPs to regulate and bill internet access without strict oversight from the FCC, bringing an end to net neutrality in the U.S.

 The Obama administration placed into effect regulations that protected net neutrality under the Title II/public utility laws.
 Those changes were rolled back by the FCC in May 2017, with a final vote to end net neutrality in December of the same year.